-The conceptual closure plan for the open pit prepared in 2008 and shown in Error!
-Reference source not f ound. remains unchanged.
-However as part of Stage 4, the north wall will require realignment (Figure 3).
-The pit rim walkway is intended to be re-established.
+The conceptual closure plan for the open pit prepared in 2008 and shown in Figure 2Error!
+Reference source not found. remains mostly unchanged.
+However, as part of Stage 4, the north wall will require realignment (Figure 3).

-All waste rock or ore has been moved from the surface facilities area and with no mining planned, no further use of the area is proposed before 30 June 2020.
+All waste rock or ore has been moved from the surface facilities area and with no mining planned, no further use of the area is proposed before 30 June 2024.